OK you may be a little disappointed by the author here, but the truth is in the statistics. Go see for yourself, here's the proof, with pictures, too.

 As you can see, many factors go into stealing a base and is why there are few great base stealers in the game.
 The long-ago innovators of baseball knew what they were doing by making the bases 90 feet apart.

 Finally, an analysis of the game situation is necessary.
-Sometimes, it is best to let the batter hit without attempting the steal.
-That decision sometimes changes with the count on the hitter, but good base stealers recognize game situations that make the steal attempt worth it.
-Of course, in the current home run rage era, players do not have to think of that as much.
+Sometimes, it is best to let the batter hit without attempting any stolen bases.
+That decision sometimes changes with the count on the hitter, but good base stealers recognize game situations that make the double steal or attempt worth it.
+Of course, in the current home run rage era, players do not have to think of that as much about baseball stealing rules.

 After playing major league baseball, Jack Perconte has taught baseball and softball since 1988 and offered valuable coaching training too.
 He has helped numerous youth players reach their potential, as well as having helped parents and coaches navigate their way through the challenging world of youth sports.
 Jack is one of the leading authorities in the areas of youth baseball training and coaching training advice.All Jack Perconte articles are used with copyright permission.